AqwamCreates/DataPredict/docs/API/Models/KMeans.md

 * stopWhenModelParametersDoesNotChange: Stop the training if the model parameters does not change from the previous iteration.

-* suppressOutput: An option whether or not to display the number of iterations and the cost.

 #### Returns:

 * ModelObject: The generated model object.